Delhi: We may consider odd-even scheme again as pollution rises, says transport minister

 In 2016, the city-state adopted the method twice to reduce the number of cars on the road – once from January 1 to 15, and again between April 1 and 15.

-After Diwali was celebrated on October 19, the Delhi government suggested that the Centre could consider sprinkling water using helicopters to settle particulate matter.
+After Diwali was celebrated on October 19, the Delhi government suggested that the Centre could consider using helicopters to sprinkle water on roads to settle particulate matter.
 The government offered to pay for the aerial sprinkling of water.

 In January, the Ministry of Environment notified a Graded Response Action Plan to fight air pollution in the National Capital Region.
 The plan allows for measures such as odd-even rules and restrictions on construction work to be implemented when level of PM2.5 breaches 300 micrograms per cubic metre and PM10 levels stay above 500 micrograms per cubic metre for two days in a row.